styled-components/styled-components/packages/styled-components/src/utils/errors.md

 ## 14

-Theme Provider: "theme" prop is required.
+ThemeProvider: "theme" prop is required.